 Want to SIM Unlock your Samsung Galaxy Note II and Galaxy S III on stock Jelly Bean firmware?
 You can now do it for free through a simple hacking trick.
-Thanks to XDA member Owl74 who has discovered a loophole inside the Jelly Bean software and devised a method that unlocks the SIM slot for free.
+Thanks to XDA member Owl74 who has discovered a loophole inside the Jelly Bean software and devised a method using which you can SIM unlock Galaxy Note 2 and Galaxy S3 without spending a penny.

 To perform this hack on your SIM locked Galaxy Note 2 and S3, you need not be an expert.
 It is so simple that even a hard-core noob can easily do it.
 The method does not require the phone to be rooted or running custom ROM, but the device must be running Jelly Bean as it won’t work with Android 4.0.4 Ice Cream Sandwich.
 You need to be a little cautious before you perform this.
 You need to be sure that your Note 2 or S3 is really SIM locked.
 To check this insert a SIM card into your device from a different carrier/provider.